 Simple.
 Go to Charles River.
 Rent kayaks.
 Have ball.

 This depends on where you live, because as far as I'm concerned climbing gyms didn't exist until I moved into a city.
 If you happen to have one in your town, then ho-hum, move on.
 But for everyone else, rock climbing's back, baby.
 Buy a day pass for a heap of bouldering, auto-catch climbing, cushioned plummeting fun.

 For Food Family

 A perfect family restaurant experience has two particular qualities: minimal stress and great food.
-No matter how sour or carefree your family may be, a long wait or bad table can leave your meal in utter, tense ruin.
+No matter how carefree or sour your family may be, a long wait or bad table can leave your meal in ruin.
 You don't have to settle for some janky pizza place around the corner from your apartment just to avoid the wait, though.
 You see, there's this wonderful, magical thing in the world of food appreciated by customers and restaurants alike, but that's often and easily forgotten.
 It's called a... "reservation."

-For lunch and breakfast reservations are not a thing in Boston, but for dinner it can be a lifesaver.
+For lunch and breakfast, reservations are not frequently a thing in Boston, but for dinner it can be a lifesaver.
 Or a family-saver, if you will.